 In the event that the instrument appears to function abnormally, this section may help to find and solve the problem.
 Several possible problem conditions are described along with likely causes and solutions.
 If a problem arises, please read this section carefully and attempt to understand and solve the problem.
-If the problem cannot otherwise be solved, contact an Authorized Service Center (see Section 1.3).
+If the problem cannot otherwise be solved, contact an Authorized Service Center (see Section 1.3) for assistance.
 Be sure to have the model number and serial number of your instrument available.

 Problem Possible Causes and Solutions Incorrect temperature reading Incorrect R0, ALPHA, and DELTA parameters.
 Find the value for R0, ALPHA, and DELTA on the Report of Calibration that was shipped with the instrument.
 Reprogram the parameters into the instrument (see Section 9.8.3, Calibration Parameters).
 Allow the instrument to stabilize and verify the accuracy of the temperature reading.
 Controller locked up.
 The controller may have locked up due to a power surge or other aberration.
 Initialize the system by performing the Factory Reset Sequence.
 Factory Reset Sequence.
 Hold the SET and EXIT buttons down at the same time while powering up the instrument.
-The instrument displays shows '-init-,' the model number, and the firmware version.
-Each of the controller parameters and calibration constants must be reprogrammed.
-The values can be found on the Report of Calibration that was shipped with the instrument.

-The instrument basis or sails to a middle The instrument heats or cools too quickly or too slowly Incorrect scan and scan rate settings.
+The instrument displays shows ' The instrument heats or cools too quickly or too slowly Incorrect scan and scan rate settings.
 The scan and scan rate settings may be set to unwanted values.
 Check the Scan and Scan Rate settings.
 The scan may be off (if the unit seems to be responding too quickly).
 The scan may be on with the Scan Rate set low (if unit seems to be responding too slowly).
 An "o" is displayed at the left of the display External switch is open.
 The external switch is open causing the displayed temperature to be frozen and keeping the set-point from scanning.
 Turn the switch test off by pressing the "DOWN" button on the front panel.
-The display shows any error Controller problem.
+The display shows any of the following: Controller problem.
 The error messages signify the following problems with the controller.
-Err 1 - a RAM error Err 2 - a NVRAM error Err 3 - a Structure error Err 4 - an ADC setup error Err 5 - an ADC ready error Err 6 - Defective control sensor.
-The control sensor may be shorted, open or otherwise damaged.
+Err 1.
+Err 2.
+Err Err I - a RAM error 3.
+Err 2 - a NVRAM error Err 4. or Err 5 Err ∃ - a Structure error Err 4 - an ADC setup error Err 5 - an ADC ready error Initialize the system by performing the Factory Reset Sequence described above.
+The display shows Defective control sensor.
+The control sensor may be shorted, open or otherwise Err 6 damaged.
+The display shows Heater control error.
 Initialize the system by performing the Factory Reset Sequence described above.
-Err 7 - Heater control error.
-Initialize the system by performing the Factory Reset Sequence described above.
 The stirrer is not stirring Stirrer speed needs adjusting.
-In the Operating Parameters menu, adjust the stirrer speed ("Str Sp") to 0.
+In the Operating Parameters menu, adjust the stirrer speed ("5Er 5P") to 0.
 Wait for the motor to stop.
-Adjust the stirrer speed to a setting greater than 8 but less than or equal to 25.
+Adjust the stirrer speed to a setting greater than 8 but less than or equal to 15.
 Temperature readout is not the actual temperature of the well Possible RF energy emission.
 With the unit stable, slowly rotate the unit.
 If no change occurs, the unit may need to be calibrated.
 If the display changes more than twice the normal display deviation, another unit in the area could be emitting RF energy.
 Move the unit to a different location and rotate the unit again.
-If the temperature is correct in this new area or deviates differently than the first are, RF energy is present in the affected area, use the comparison test to eliminate any possible errors.
+If the temperature is correct in this new area or deviates differently than the first are, RF energy is present in the room.
+If you have to perform the test in the effected area, use the comparison test to eliminate any possible errors.
 Instrument is unstable Varying line voltage or fluid is not stirring.
 Place the unit on a clean power line.
-If the fluid is not stirring, turn the instrument off for one minute
+If the fluid is not stirring, turn the instrument off for one minute.